gruntjs/grunt-docs/Configuring-tasks.md

 The "compact" format is a holdover from before multi tasks and targets existed.
 At that time, you could just have a config like this, but it wasn't really possible to just process a subset of task files.
 The destination filepath is actually the target name.

 **Pros:** Very concise.
-**Cons:** Target names are filepaths which can be awkward, especially if paths contain templates or spaces.
-Can't specify target-level options.
+**Cons:** Because target names are filepaths, running `grunt task:target` can be awkward.
+Also, you can't specify target-level options.

 ```js
 grunt.initConfig({